thunkable/docs-thunkable-com/x/troubleshooting.md

 * If you have a Navigator as the first item in your tree, make sure your screen is dropped within it
 * Your have unconnected blocks
+* You have a blank field in your Height or Width property settings
 * You have an event triggered by a Screen.Start which may be causing the screen to crash
-* You may not be logged in to the same account as your
+* Your app and desktop may not be logged into the same account

 **Image is not showing up on your phone**